 Second, the parade presents members of all Argentinian military units as well as war veterans.
 While the veterans of the United Nations who, for example, served in former Yugoslavia, get just as much attention as any other group, the veterans of the Falklands War are loudly applauded by the public.

-The Falklands War, which took place in the 1980s, is still an important topic in Argentinian lives, education and discussions.
+The Falklands War, which took place in the 1980s, is still an important topic in Argentinian lives, education, and discussions.
 You won’t find ‘Falkland Islands’ on any Argentinian map.
-In this country they call the islands Las Islas Malvinas.
+In this

 The National Flag Memorial